wojteksuj/PJATK/PJC/DungeonOfWords/README.md

-# Dungeon of Words
+# 🏰 Dungeon of Words

-**Dungeon of Words** is a 2D word-based arcade game developed in C++ using the **SFML (Simple and Fast Multimedia Library)**.
+**Dungeon of Words** is a fast-paced 2D word-based arcade game developed in C++ using **SFML (Simple and Fast Multimedia Library)**. 🧠⌨️

-## Description
+## 🎮 Game Description

-Dungeon of Words challenges players to type falling words correctly before they reach the bottom of the screen.
-Players must respond quickly to maintain their score and health, represented visually by heart icons.
+Test your reflexes and typing skills!
+In *Dungeon of Words*, players must correctly type falling words before they hit the bottom of the screen.
+Each missed word costs you health (💔), and the game ends when you lose all your hearts.
+Type quickly, stay sharp, and aim for the high score! 🚀

-## Features
+## ✨ Features

-- **Multiple Game States**:
+### 🧩 Game States
-  - Menu
+- 🏠 Menu
-  - Options
+- ⚙️ Options
-  - Gameplay
+- ▶️ Gameplay
-  - Pause
+- ⏸️ Pause
-  - Game Over
+- 💀 Game Over
-  - Scoreboard
+- 🏆 Scoreboard
-  - Saving
+- 💾 Saving

-- **Gameplay Mechanics**:
+### 🕹️ Gameplay Mechanics
-  - Words fall with velocity and must be typed correctly.
+- Falling words must be typed accurately before hitting the ground.
-  - Score increases with each correct word.
+- Score increases with each successful word.
-  - Health decreases when words are missed.
+- Health (❤️) is lost when words are missed.
-  - Game over triggers when all hearts are lost.
+- Game over is triggered when all hearts are gone.

-- **Customization**:
+### 🎛️ Customization
-  - Difficulty adjustment via sliders.
+- Adjust difficulty via intuitive sliders.
-  - Font selection options.
+- Choose from different fonts.
-  - Textures and fonts loaded from external files.
+- External resources (fonts, textures) enhance player experience.

-- **Scoreboard**:
+### 🏆 Scoreboard
-  - Top scorers are read from and written to a `scores.txt` file.
+- Top 5 scores saved in `scores.txt`.
-  - Best five scores are displayed on the scoreboard.
+- Automatically loads and displays high scores.

-- **Graphics and UI**:
+### 🖼️ Graphics & UI
-  - SFML rendering for all game elements including text, backgrounds, sliders, and icons.
+- All game elements (text, backgrounds, sliders, icons) rendered via **SFML**.
-  - Custom textures for walls and hearts.
+- Includes custom textures for walls and hearts.
-  - Various fonts for UI styling.
+- Multiple fonts available for style and readability.

-## Technical Highlights
+## 🛠️ Technical Highlights

-- Built with SFML for windowing, graphics, and event handling.
+- Built using **SFML** for windowing, graphics, and input.
-- Modular code with separate files for rendering, game logic, and score management.
+- Clean modular codebase with dedicated files for rendering, game logic, and score tracking.
-- External resource loading (fonts, textures, word lists).
+- Efficient game loop and robust state management.
-- Efficient rendering loop and game state management.
+- Resources (fonts, textures, word lists) loaded from external files for easy customization.

 ---

-*Developed as a C++ SFML project for interactive word-based gameplay.*
+🧩 *Created as part of a C++ SFML project to combine typing skills with arcade-style gameplay.*